-District-wide parent forum will take place once a year to incorporate learning and systemic functions of the district.
-Parent participation on various committees ensures parent input, review, evaluation and understanding of all facets at both the school and district level through advisory councils, PTOs, and planning processes.
+Parent participation on various committees will ensure parent input, review, evaluation and understanding of all facets at both the school and district level through advisory councils and presidents forum to include PTOs.

 - Ensures that information related to school and parent programs, meetings, and other activities is sent to the parents of participating children in a format and, in a language the parents can understand.
-Section 1116 (e)(5) - Provides reasonable support for parental involvement activities under this section as parents may request.
+Section 1116 (e)(5) - ✓ Provides reasonable support for parental involvement activities under this section as parents may request.
 Section 1116 (e)(14)